-Core module: Social, Emotional and Mental Health (SEMH) Needs
+Social, Emotional and Mental Health (SEMH) Needs (Core)

 This module will examine the different social, emotional and mental health (SEMH) needs.
 Young people and children who have a SEMH need often have severe difficulties in managing emotions and behaviour, the causes and triggers to these will be explored.
 SEMH does not have to be a lifelong condition and with appropriate support and intervention, children and young people can move forward and live successful lives.
 The types of support at a universal and early intervention level will be studied.
 There will also be a focus on the key mental health needs of anxiety and depression.

-You will have a choice of either an empirical dissertation, major study or work-based project linked to a research interest in mental health.
+You will have a choice of either an empirical dissertation, systematic literature review, or work-based project linked to a research interest in mental health.

 This module will focus on developing your own practice with children and young people using evidence-based intervention strategies in SEMH.
 These will include using motivational interviewing and mentoring techniques, cognitive behaviour strategies, stress management, anxiety reduction, mindfulness, art-based interventions and other therapeutic style practice.